Project-OSRM/osrm-backend/docs/http.md

   in the direction of driving, the bearing has to be rotated by a value of 180.
 The value is not supplied for `depart` maneuvers.
 - `out`: index into the bearings/entry array.
 Used to extract the bearing just after the turn.
 Namely, The clockwise angle from true north to the direction of travel immediately after the maneuver/passing the intersection.
 The value is not supplied for `arrive` maneuvers.
-- `lanes`: Array of `Lane` objects that denote the available turn lanes at the turn location
+- `lanes`: Array of `Lane` objects that denote the available turn lanes at the intersection.
+If no lane information is available for an intersection, the `lanes` property will not be present.

 #### Example
 ```